 Many broken wrists occur when an individual tires to catch themselves while falling.
 Although it is a natural reaction to catch one’s self, this is a known cause for many wrist injuries.

-Common Symptoms of a Broken Wrist
+Common Symptoms Of A Broken Wrist

-Depending on the type of accident, a wrist injury may or may not be apparent.
+Depending on the kind of accident, a wrist injury may or may not be apparent.
 In some instances, minor fractures occur where the individual may not recognize that a bone has actually been broken.
 These injuries can be determined by visiting a doctor and having an x-ray taken of the wrist.

 Symptoms of a broken wrist include: